Far-Se/tabame/README.md

 ## **Hooks**
 With Hooks you can hook multiple windows together, when you focus one, other will surface as well.
 You can access this feature by right clicking a window in QuickMenu.

+## **Predefined Sizes (v1.2)**
+You can register predefined sizes and access then by right clicking a window in QuickMenu.
+This comes handy when you need specific window sizes such as mobile view or half screen.

+# **🧰 QuickActionsMenu**
+You can bind Quick Actions Menu to a hotkey and access functions such as setting specific volume, spotify control, tabame functions, change audio output, and run commands.

+# **📷 Fancyshot**
+With Fancyshot you can capture custom screenshots.
+You can set a background stock image, custom image, capture itself or transparency.
+Also you can change image padding or background padding and add a watermark.

+You can create custom profiles.

+You can bind Fancyshot on a hotkey or add it in QuickMenuActions.

+Interface needs to open in order for the image to drawn.

 # 🙃 Outro
 I've started this project to learn Dart and Flutter, in my mind I had only `QuickMenu` features/app, but while writing for it I got new ideas for it, and it ended up `Tabame`, random name I came up with.